 Child Tax Credit and Working Tax Credit

-Tax credits are administered by HMRC, and will run until 2017 for existing claimants.
-Thereafter Universal Credit takes over the role of providing welfare benefits.
-These credits have nothing to do with the tax system and are not connected with how much tax you pay, although overpayments of tax credits are collected as if they were tax due.
+Tax credits are administered by HMRC and have nothing to do with the tax system and are not connected with how much tax you pay, although overpayments of tax credits are collected as if they were tax due.

 The general rule is that to qualify for tax credits you must be aged 16 or over and usually live in the United Kingdom.
 To receive your entitlement to tax credits, you need to claim them using a paper form TC600.
 If you don't already have a claim pack you can get one by telephoning 0345 300 3900.